 RF1 (Rename Activity).
 RF1 allows altering the name of an activity x to y if x is not intention revealing.
 RF1 is comparable to the Rename Method refactoring in SE [8].
 Renaming an activity does not alter the behaviour of the schema S as only labels are changed.
-However, the notion of trace equivalence is not

-Refactoring Catalogue Name Refactoring Operation Short description of refactoring Refactorings for Process Model Trees RF1: Rename Activity renameActivity(S,x,y) Changes the name of an activity from x to y in schema S Pre-Condition: No activity from S is labelled with y RF2: Rename Process Schema renameSchema(S,S') Renames schema from S to S' and updates all references to S Pre-condition: There exists no schema with label S' in the repository RF3: Substitute Process Fragment substituteFragment(S,G,G') Substitutes sub-graph G in S by sub-graph G' Pre-condition: G and G' constitute hammocks and are trace equivalent RF4: Extract Process Fragment extractFragment(S,G,x,S') Extracts sub-graph G in S and substitutes it with complex activity x referring to S' to S' Pre-condition: There is no activity with label x in S; G is a hammock RF5: Replace Process Fragment by Reference replaceFragment(S,G,x,S') Substitutes sub-graph G in S by complex activity x referring to schema S' Pre-condition: No activity from S is labelled with x; G is a hammock, and G and S' are trace equivalent RF6: Inline Process Fragment inlineFragment(S,x) Inlines the sub process schema activity x refers to in S and deletes the respective sub process schema, if i is unused after the refactoring Pre-condition: Activity x is a complex activity RF7: Re-label Collection relabelCollection(C,x,y) Applies RF1 to every schema S_1, \ldots, S_n in model collection C where $x \in S_i$ RF8: Remove Redundancies removeRedundancies(C,G,x,S') Applies RF4 to the first schema S i in model collection C meeting the pre- conditions and RF5 to all other schemes Refactoring for Process Va ariants RF9: Generalize Variant Changes generalizeVariantChanges(S_G, VariantSet,ChangeSet) Generalizes variant changes by applying changes from ChangeSet to generic model S_G and by re-linking all variants from VariantSet to the new generic model S_G^{-G} (i.e., their biases are re-calculated with respect to S_G^{-G}) Refactorings for Model Evolution RF10: Remove Unused Branches removeUnusedBranch(S,G) Removes an unused branch G from schema S. Pre-condition: G constitutes a branch within a conditional branching, which was not entered when executing instances of S. RF11: Pull Up Instance Change pullUpInstChange(S, InstSet, ChangeSet) Pulls frequent changes that happened at the process instance level up to the type level schema S. Change are described in terms of a set of applied change operations suitable in this context.
-Instead, we use a correctness notion based on the Replace Process Fragment change patterns [13,18].
-For each trace σ produced on schema S with an entry of x there exists a respective trace μ on S' which is identical to σ , except that for every x in σ a y in μ can be found at the same position.
-Applying RF1 does not have effects on the quality metrics described in Fig. 2.
-However, names which reveal the intention of process designers more clearly improve understandability of the model and consequently result in decreased costs of change and reduced errors [19].
+However, the notion of trace equivalence is not suitable in this context.
+Instead, we use a correctness notion based on the Replace Process Fragment change pattern [14, 21].
+For each trace σ produced on keractoring Catalogue lle Name Refactoring Operation Short description of refactoring Refactorings for Process Composition Composition RF1: Rename Activity renameActivity(S,x,y) Changes the name of an activity from x to y in schema S Pre-Condition : No activity from S is labelled with y RF2: Rename Process Schema renameSchema (S,S') Renames schema from S to S' and updates all references to S Pre-condition : There exists no schema with label S' in the repository RF3: Substitute Process Fragment substituteFragment(S,G,G') Substitutes sub-graph G in S by sub-graph G' Pre-condition: G and G' constitute hammocks and are trace equivalent RF4: Extract Process Fragment extractFragment(S,G,x,S') Extracts sub-graph G in S and substitutes it with complex activity x referring to S' to S' Pre-condition : There is no activity with label x in S; G is a hammock RF5: Replace Process Fragment by Reference replaceFragment(S,G,X,S') Substitutes sub-graph G in S by complex activity x referring to schema S' Pre-condition : No activity from S is labelled with x; G is a hammock, and G and S' are trace equivalent RF6: Inline Process Fragment inlineFragment(S,x) Inlines the sub process schema activity x refers to in S and deletes the respective sub process schema, if it is unused after the refactoring Pre-condition : Activity x is a complex activity RF7: Re-label Collection relabelCollection(C, x, y) Applies RF1 to every schema S_1, \ldots, S_n in model collection C where $x \in S_i$ RF8: Remove Redundancies removeRedundancies(C,G,x,S') Applies RF4 to the first schema S i in model collection C meeting the pre- conditions and RF5 to all other schemes Refactoring for Generalization ttion RF9: Generalize Variant Changes generalizeVariantChanges(S_G, VariantSet,ChangeSet) Generalizes variant changes by applying changes from ChangeSet to generic model S_G and by re-linking all variants from VariantSet to the new generic model S_G' (i.e., their biases are re-calculated with respect to S_G') Refactorings Considering Process History Data Process History Data RF10: Remove Unused Branch removeUnusedBranch(S,G) Removes an unused branch G from schema S. Pre-condition : G constitutes a branch within a conditional branching, which was not entered when executing instances of S. RF11: Pull Up Instance Change pullUpInstChange (S, InstSet, ChangeSet) Pulls frequent changes that happened at the process instance level up to the type level schema S. Change are described in terms of a set of applied change operations.